 The New York Times The news paper of record for the United States.
 This paper covers the world, the nation, arts, culture, sports, science, and of course New York itself.
 Since December of 2017, the New York Times has limited free access to FIVE ARTICLES per month.
 News and Newspapers busts through that paywall!

-The Atlanta Journal and Constitution Our local newspaper and the Cox publication's flagship paper is currently without a paywall!
-You can read the AJC in its entirety plus enjoy content from WSB at ajc.com Then you can search for the actual articles at ProQuest News and Newspapers and learn to search it Step by Step.
+The Atlanta Journal and Constitution Our local newspaper and the Cox publication's flagship paper now has a FIVE ITEM PAYWALL!
+You can search the AJC plus enjoy content from WSB at ajc.com Then you can search for the actual articles at ProQuest News and Newspapers and learn to search it Step by Step.

 The Los Angeles Times is known for its excellent features and articles, including international coverage.
 The LosAngele's Times has a five(5) article paywall.
 Fortunately, you can break through with News and Newspapers.

 The Christian Science Monitor This newspaper (now only a web paper) from Boston is known for its even-handed and in depth coverage of world and national affairs as well as social trends.
 Note: the Christian Science Monitor recently implemented a paywall.
 Fortunately, you can access it via ProQuest.

 The Wall Street Journal The nation's premier business newspaper offers extensive financial coverage, world and national news with a slightly right-of-center political slant, and sections on both personal finance and lifestyles of the well to do.
 Half the Wall Street Journal is locked behind a paywall.
 Fortunately, you can read this paper on ProQuest Wall Street Journal.
 Here is how to do it step by step.